Collector's Guide: The Seven Different Paul Newman Daytona References

 2) Rolex Paul Newman Daytona Reference 6240 The “Oddball”

 The 6240 is a bit of an oddball reference.
 It was the first Rolex with screw-down pushers and was the first Daytona to earn a water resistance up to 100 meters.
 Many people don’t even realize there are a small number of these with Paul Newman dials, and most we see are Frankensteins.
 As a result, the reference 6240 is often not cited in Paul Newman sources.
-The Daytona reference 6240 was introcuded in late 1965 and remained in production until circa 1969 - however the Paul Newman dials for the reference 6240 are found in the very short window of 1.65M serials (only 1967).
+The Daytona reference 6240 was introduced in late 1965 and remained in production until circa 1969 - however the Paul Newman dials for the reference 6240 are found in the very short window of 1.65M serials (only 1967).
 These with Paul Newman dials were all with black dials that do not say OYSTER despite being in the screw-down pushers case.
+Most we see that are original have black dials, but there are also reportedly some with white dials in that 1.65M range - make sure they do not say OYSTER on the dial and please be aware that these screw-down pushers are often replaced as they were brass and would essentially melt and disintegrate.

 3) Rolex Paul Newman Daytona Reference 6241

 The Daytona reference 6241 was produced over the course of 1966-1969.
 The reference 6241 is identical to the reference 6239, except with a black acrylic bezel.
-It has the red seconds track (gold on yellow gold examples).
+Whether a black dial or a white dial in a steel case, it has a red seconds track (gold on yellow gold examples).
 Traditionally, steel examples have sold for about $100k more than an equivalent steel 6239s because collectors prefer the black bezel.
+Some dealers joke that a non-Paul Newman reference 6241 is one of the rarest Daytonas to find as dealers and collectors would often buy Paul Newman reference 6239 examples and swap the dials into non-Paul Newman reference 6241 examples.

 4) Rolex Paul Newman Daytona Reference 6262 “Baby Panda”